 Covered in this topic:

-Every year, Work Wise UK, a not-for-profit campaigning group set up to promote smarter working practices, organises National Work from Home Day, now in its tenth year.
+Every year, Work Wise UK, a not-for-profit campaigning group set up to promote smarter working practices, organises National Work from Home Day, now in its thirteenth year.
 The charity also promotes Commute Smart Week, each year in November, to raise awareness of the need for smarter ways of commuting during the winter months.

 The TUC strongly supports policies that embrace home working, which can lead to a better work-life balance, while saving time and money on costly commuting that benefits no one.